archagon/archagon.net/_posts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 * Secondary data structures and state should be minimized.
 Most of the extra information required for sync should be stored in the same place as the document, and moving the document to a new device should not break sync.
 (No irreplacable caches!)
 * Network back-and-forth should be condensed down to the bare minimum, and rollbacks and re-syncs should practically never happen.
 * If at all humanly possible, the system should require no extra servers.
 CloudKit was free and required no management on my part — great! — but it could only function as a simple database.
 If I could make do with just that, I'd save boatloads of money, effort, and stress.
 * To top it all off, my chosen technique had to pass the **PhD Test**.
-That is to say, one shouldn't need a PhD to understand and implement the chosen approach for arbitrary data models.
+That is to say, one shouldn't need a PhD to understand and implement the chosen approach for custom data models.

 It occurred to me at this point that the network problems I was dealing with — document cloud sync, document editing across multiple devices, collaborative editing, and reconciliation of distant or conflicting revisions — were all really different facets the same problem.
-Namely: how do we design a system such that any two revisions of the same document can merge deterministically and without user intervention, 100% of the time?
+Namely: how do we design a system such that any two revisions of the same document could merge deterministically and without user intervention, 100% of the time?
 It goes without saying that this wishlist was an enormously high bar, but I didn't actually expect to hit all those points.
 They were merely my compass for the algorithmic adventure I was embarking on.

 I started by looking into the proven leader in the field, Google Docs.
 Venturing down the deep rabbit hole of [real-time collaborative editing](https://en.wikipedia.org/wiki/Collaborative_real-time_editor) techniques, I was delighted to learn that to varying degrees, many of the above problems fell under the umbrella of [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).
-Unlike the usual strong consistency model, where all clients receive changes in the same order and must thus rely on locking to some degree, eventual consistency allows clients to individually diverge and then arrive at a final, consistent result when everyone's updates have arrived.
+Unlike the usual strong consistency model, where all clients receive changes in the same order and must rely on locking to some degree, eventual consistency allows clients to individually diverge and then arrive at a final, consistent result when everyone's updates have arrived.
 (Or, in a word, when the network is "quiescent".)
 There were several tantalizing techniques to investigate in this field.
 The main questions I kept in mind going in were: "Could these techniques be generalized to arbitrary data models?" and "Did this pass the PhD Test?"

 <div class="toc">